HEERA ALAYA

 When the educated and successful don’t ask questions, how can an illiterate slave ask any question?
 The most significant number of people living in slavery—approximately 90% of the population—is in India, which is catastrophic.

-AS: Witness protection, a state mechanism, should take care of victims; it’s not my job.
-Most areas are not my job, but we do most of it in context; we don’t wait for someone to do it.
-So, we take care of witness protection–shifting victims from one place to another and helping them with a monthly stipend.
-Only I know (and in some instances Manju) who [the victim] is where.
+AS: Witness protection, a state mechanism, should take care of victims; it’s not my obligation.
+While many aspects of this issue may not fall within my direct responsibilities, we often take proactive steps rather than waiting for others to act.
+So, we take care of witness protection–relocating victims from one place to another and providing them with a monthly stipend.
+Only I, and occasionally Manju, know the identities of these victims and their locations.

-It must be excruciating to rescue trafficked victims.
+It must be incredibly challenging to rescue victims of trafficking.

-AS: When you go to rescue a girl, the criminals don’t welcome you—they make your life miserable.
-So, one needs to strategise; you must be ahead of the criminals.
+AS: When you go to rescue a girl, the criminals don’t welcome you—they make your life a living hell.
+Therefore, it’s essential to strategise and stay one step ahead of them.

-AS: No doubt, I have the Gandhian spirit of non-violence, but in today’s context, you have to undertake immense pains to get concrete work accomplished.
-If two out of 100 employees stay with me, it’s a big thing.
-My employees complain that I make them do a lot of work.
+While I firmly believe in the Gandhian principle of non-violence, the current situation demands significant effort to achieve real results.
+If two out of 100 employees stay with me, it feels like a major accomplishment.
+My employees complain that I make them do too much work.
 Children and women are raped every day, so yes, there is a lot of work to be done.
-And the police tell me: “You are not cooperating; you land up [at the police station] every day.”
+And the police tell me: “You are not cooperating; you end up [at the police station] every day.”

 I land at the police station every day because rapes happen daily.